waterzhaojun/pandapenguin/bloodVessel/readme.md

 3. build reference and mask by diameter_build_refmask.
 4. use set_scanrate to set bv scanrate for each layer's result.
 You can pass this step if you just rerun the analysis.
 5. analyze result.roi by diameter_analysis.
+6. use diameter_baseline to calculate this trial's bv baseline.
+This step need you already identified running situation.
+It will use rest station to calculate baseline.